 Palm by Kaydi Bishop

 AHOY!
-IT’S A NAUTICAL BRIDAL SHOWER
+IT’S A NAUTICAL SHOWER

 - Decor ideas: Use accent colors such as yellow, red, or pink.
 Fun additions include rope, fishing net, sand dollars, anchors, and driftwood.